JuliaMolSim/AtomsBase.jl/docs/src/tutorial.md

 This interface seamlessly generalises to working with user-specific atomic properties as will be discussed next.

 ### Optional atomic properties

-Custom properties can be easily attached to an `Atom` by supplying arbitrary keyword arguments upon construction.
+Custom properties can be attached to an `Atom` by supplying arbitrary keyword arguments upon construction.
 For example to attach a pseudopotential for using the structure with [DFTK](https://dftk.org), construct the atom as
 ````@example atomprop
-using Unitful, UnitfulAtomic, AtomsBase  # hide
+using Unitful, UnitfulAtomic, AtomsBase, AtomsBase.Implementation  # hide
 atom = Atom(:C, [0, 1, 2.]u"bohr", pseudopotential="hgh/lda/c-q4")
 ````
 which will make the pseudopotential identifier available as